Mortgage Payoff Statement: Everything You Need To Know

 What Is A Payoff Statement?

-A payoff statement for a mortgage, sometimes referred to as a payoff letter, is a document that details the exact amount of money needed to fully pay off your mortgage loan.
-The payoff amount isn’t just your outstanding balance; it also encompasses any interest you owe and potential fees your lender might charge.
+A payoff statement for a mortgage, which you may also sometimes hear referred to as a payoff letter or quote, is a document that details the exact amount of money that is needed to fully pay off your mortgage loan.

-The payoff statement is a vital document due to the interest on your loan balance, which is added daily.
-The exact amount due changes based on the terms of your loan, meaning that you can’t just guess the overall amount owed.
-If you try, you’ll likely fail to pay everything you actually owe, leading to frustration, wait times and complicated communication.
+Keep in mind that the exact specific amount you’ll need to ultimately pay off a mortgage changes based on the specific terms of your loan, meaning that you can’t just attempt to guess the overall amount owed.
+If you try, you’ll likely fail to pay everything you actually owe, meaning that getting ahold of a payoff statement for a mortgage is essential.

-Mortgages aren’t the only type of loan that use payoff statements, either.
-You can request one when you borrow for other purposes as well.
-This statement is necessary paperwork if you want to change or consolidate your debt, too.
-You may not be the only one utilizing a payoff statement.
-Occasionally, a creditor may present you with this document if they took a serious collection action on your loan – usually on liens.
+Mortgages aren’t the only type of loan that uses payoff statements, either.
+You can request one when you borrow money for other purposes as well.
+The statement is necessary paperwork to have in hand if you want to change or consolidate your debt, too.

 Do You Need A Mortgage Payoff Statement?